 ACT Government’s commitment to web accessibility

-The ACT Government is committed to making its website accessible to as many people as possible.
+The Asbestos Response Taskforce is committed to making its website content accessible to as many people as possible.
 To this end we are endeavouring to meet AA accessibility checkpoints as defined in the W3C Web Content Accessibility Guidelines 2.0.
-This commitment applies only to the ACT Government website http://www.asbestostaskforce.act.gov.au and not to websites that are linked from our pages.
+This commitment applies only to the website www.asbestostaskforce.act.gov.au and not to websites that are linked from our pages.

 Compliance with web accessibility is an ongoing process which we are regularly working to improve.
 If you experience problems accessing any of the information on our site, please contact us and we will try our best to fix the problem or provide the information in an alternative format.